nextail/pulpocon23-dagster/doc/chapter_2/README.md

    ---
    **Assignment**

    - Try out your cousin's solution by incorporating it into your own assets.
-Make sure it persists value to the database (Check the SQL Tools connection configured in your Dev Container)
+Make sure it persists value to the database (check the SQL Tools connection configured in your Dev Container) on a few partitions
    - Remove the data manipulation boilerplate from your cousin's solution using `PartitionedNumericTimeSeriesPostgresIOManager`

    ---